-And additional pressure is building on the bears due to the extensive premium (nearly 2.00) of the MARCH BUND FUTURE over the December contract.
-While that expiration is not until December 6th, it reinforces the need for the bears to create a decisive DECEMBER BUND FUTURE selloff back below 170.50-.00 or risk the expiration rollover reinforcing recent Negation of the key DOWN Break; leading to more likelihood of a return to a much more bullish trend.
+And additional pressure is building due to the extensive premium (nearly 2.00) of the MARCH BUND FUTURE over the December contract.
+While that expiration is not until Friday (December 6th), it reinforces the need for the bears to reinstate a decisive DECEMBER BUND FUTURE selloff back below 170.50-.00 or risk the expiration rollover reinforcing recent Negation of the key DOWN Break.
+That will play into whether March contract can push further above 172.00.

-For your ease of assessment on this pending key 'rollover price displacement' (often the case in the BUND), we have annotated the weekly chart to show the MARCH BUND FUTURE Closing price at the end of last week (Friday, November 22nd.)
+For your ease of assessment on this pending key 'rollover price displacement' (often the case in the BUND), we have annotated the weekly chart (link above) to show the MARCH BUND FUTURE Closing price at the end of last week, and highlighted the 172.00 area.